Winner of the James Beard Award 2017!

 (for all press features, click here)

-James Beard Award 2017, nominated in the General Cooking category
+Winner of the James Beard Award 2017, General Cooking category

 “Ms. Peters, a blogger who lives in Berlin, draws on a mix of German and Mediterranean influences.
 That includes Malta, where she has family, inspiring the addition of orange peel in a bittersweet chocolate Bundt cake and blood oranges in a steaming bowl of mussels.
 Her sandwiches … including one made with roasted cherry tomatoes and garlic: easy for lunch, suitable for hors d’oeuvres on little toast rounds, and alluring when assembled on long ciabatta breads for a party.”